utwente/living-textbook/docs/docker.md

 # Docker instructions

 We offer two docker-compose configurations: one for local development and one for production.
-Both images are build on the same base images which contains all required dependencies to run the whole application.
+Both images are built on the same base images which contains all required dependencies to run the whole application.

 ## Storage